 Reliable revenue is the lifeblood of any business.
 However, you can't rely on the same group of existing clients forever.
 So how do you encourage new customers to come back and start buying regularly from you?

 - Use your CRM effectively.
-Even if somebody buys from you for the first time, ensure you capture their details and buying preferences.
-Make sure that you can call up their previous purchase quickly when they come back or when you contact them again.
+When somebody buys from you for the first time, ensure you capture their details and buying preferences.
+Make sure that you can look up their previous purchase when they come back or when you contact them again.

-- Each client has a preferred mode of contact or buying channel - telephone, web or email, for example.
+- Each client has a preferred mode of contact or buying channel - telephone, online or face to face, for example.
 Make the customer feel valued by tailoring the marketing you use accordingly.

 - Aim your marketing at repeat business.
 Avoid only marketing to existing clients.
 Plan a regular approach to one-off clients or other cold leads by highlighting offers or special discounts for returning customers.